This 21-Day Challenge is Perfect For People With $5K or More in Credit Card Debt

 If you’re struggling to make your expenses fit perfectly into each category, feel free to adjust the proportions.
 Like we said, this is super flexible, so use it to suit your needs and hit your goals.

-Day 6: Reward Yourself With a $5 Amazon Gift Card For Playing Games like Words With Friends and Rise of Kingdoms
+Day 6: Reward Yourself With a Free $5 Amazon Gift Card

 Whew, you’re making good progress so far!
 We know this isn’t always the easiest, so give yourself a little break today.
 You deserve it, and the last thing you want to do is burn yourself out.